 Indices of deprivation

 The Ministry of Education (MEQ) annually calculates two deprivation indices for the 69 school service centers and linguistic school boards: • the Socio-economic Environment Index (IMSE), which consists of the proportion of families with children whose mothers do not have a diploma, certificate or degree (which represents two thirds of the weight of the index) and the proportion of households whose parents were not employed during the week of reference of the Canadian census (which represents a third of the weight of the index). • The Low Income Threshold Index (LFS) corresponds to the proportion of families with children whose income is close to or below the low income threshold.
 The low-income cut-off is defined as the income level at which families are estimated to spend 20% more than the overall average on food, housing, and clothing.
 It provides information that is used to estimate the proportion of families whose incomes can be considered low, taking into account the size of the family and the environment of residence (rural region, small urban area, large agglomeration, etc.).
-For the 2022—23 school year, the socio-economic data used are taken from the 2016 Canadian census and relate to the situation of Quebec families with at least one child aged 0 to 18.
+For the 2023-2024 school year, the socio-economic data used are extracted from the 2016 Canadian census and relate to the situation of Quebec families with at least one child aged 0 to 18.
 Depending on their geographical position, these families are grouped together in one of the 3,680 settlement units established by the Ministry.
-The annual school indices are grouped in decimal order to locate the relative position of the school among all public schools, for primary and secondary education.
+The annual school indices are grouped in decimal rank in order to locate the relative position of the school among all public schools, for primary and secondary education.
 Note that schools may include more than one school building, that no index is calculated for school boards with special status (Cree, Kativik Ilisarniliriniq and Littoral) and that only schools with 30 students or more are selected (without an MEQ-MSSS agreement).
-For the school year 2023, 705 primary schools and 194 secondary schools are in deciles 8, 9 or 10 according to the IMSE index and make up the group of schools said to be in more disadvantaged areas.
-These schools respectively welcome a total of 155,574 and 110,664 students, representing 30% of the public network for each of these two levels of education.This third party metadata element was translated using an automated translation tool (Amazon Translate).
+For the school year 2023-2024, 695 primary schools and 197 secondary schools are considered disadvantaged (decile ranks 8, 9 or 10) according to the IMSE index.
+These schools have 15,7109 and 113,781 students respectively, representing 30% of the public network for each of these two levels of education.This third party metadata element was translated using an automated translation tool (Amazon Translate).

 Made available by the Government and Municipalities of Québec